 What Makes Malt Vinegar Different?

 Malt vinegar is made from malted barley, giving it a darker shade and stronger scent compared to the clear and neutral white vinegar.
+Malt vinegar’s acetic acid content and acidity are determined by its fermentation process, where acetic acid bacteria convert alcohol into acetic acid, resulting in vinegar’s characteristic properties.
 Both contain acetic acid, the component responsible for cleaning power.
 However, the colour and odour of malt vinegar can make it less practical for certain surfaces and fabrics.
 This is why many people ask: is malt vinegar the same as white vinegar?
 The answer is no — they differ in colour, strength of smell, and suitability for cleaning tasks.

 Everyday Cleaning with Malt Vinegar